2022 United States Senate election in Colorado

 The 2022 United States Senate election in Colorado was held on November 8, 2022.
-Incumbent Democratic Senator Michael Bennet won reelection to a third term, defeating the Republican candidate, businessman Joe O'Dea.
+Incumbent Democratic Senator Michael Bennet was re-elected to a third term, defeating the Republican candidate, businessman Joe O'Dea.
 Originally appointed to the seat in 2009, Bennet won full terms in 2010 and 2016.

 Bennet won by nearly 15 points, significantly outperforming his polling.
 His margin was the highest for a Democrat in a Senate election in Colorado since 1974.
 This was the first time in Bennet's Senate career that he received a majority of the vote.

-The election resulted in both the best performance by a Democrat, and the worst performance by a Republican in the Class 3 seat since 1974.

 Democratic primary

 Candidates

 Bennet was appointed to the U.S. Senate in January 2009 by Governor Bill Ritter following the resignation of the incumbent Senator, Ken Salazar, who become the Secretary of the Interior under President Barack Obama.
 Bennet was then narrowly elected in 2010 for his first full term, defeating Representative Ken Buck with 48.08% of the vote.
 In the 2016 election, he was re-elected to a second term with 49.97% of the vote, defeating Republican El Paso County Commissioner Darryl Glenn.

 Due to some of his centrist positions, such as his opposition to Medicare for All and his support for fracking, Bennet faced a potential challenge from the left, particularly from Joe Salazar, a former state representative.
 Salazar ultimately opted to run for the Colorado State Senate, and thus Bennet was easily renominated at the Democratic convention.